SivaRakeshRelangi/Geo-Tagged-Video-Detection-System/README.md

 - OCR quality depends on video resolution and clarity
 - Tesseract must be installed via apt for Colab environments
 - YOLOv8 can run on CPU, but GPU is recommended for speed
--
-## 🚀 ## ⚙️ Features

-- ✅ Extract frames at a fixed interval (e.g., every 0.5 seconds)
-- ✅ Apply OCR using Tesseract on each frame

-   - Extracts LAT/LON (if present) + saves raw OCR text.
-- ✅ Save OCR + timestamp info to a CSV file
-- ✅ Perform YOLOv8 object detection on the full video
-- ✅ Output annotated video with bounding boxes

 ---